vmware-archive/hillview/deployment/README.md

 We are deprecating Ansible for Hillview's management; the deployment is now done using just: ![Python scripts](../README.md#3-deploying-the-hillview-service-on-a-cluster).
-This folder contains some left-over ansible scripts for managing software installation on the cluster; they will be eventually deprecated.
+This folder contains a left-over ansible script for installing java on the cluster.

-* install-java.yaml: installs Java 8 on the machines specified in the configuration file (see below)

-* demo-data-cleaner.yaml: creates a flights dataset with only 15
-  columns from the full dataset on all machines in the cluster (the full dataset must be already installed)

-### Cluster configuration file
+## Cluster configuration file

-The cluster where the Hillview service is deployed is described by a file containing the list of machines where the service should be deployed.
+The cluster where the Hillview service is deployed is described by a `hosts` file containing the list of machines where the service should be deployed.
 Here is an example of such a file: